 It wants to keep you safe.

-So for example, when you go on an interview, it’s going to be kicking in that self-doubt.
+For example, when you go on an interview, it’s going to be kicking in that self-doubt.

 Your higher brain says, “Yes, we need to keep going on interviews because we want that end result.”

-So your lower brain keeps you safe.
+Your lower brain keeps you safe.
 It says, “You got rejected at that interview.
 I don’t think we should go on anymore.
 Just stay safe.
 Just keep the job you have.
 Just stay where you are.

 Everything is fine.
 You don’t need to do it anymore.
 It’s dangerous out there.
 And if you go do that again, you might die,” right?